According to statistics, hand and finger injuries make up almost half of all oilfield injuries.

 These injuries often require extensive medical treatment.
 If the worker cannot get well, then he often cannot return to the oilfield, since he will be unable to properly do his job without a fully functioning hand.

-We have experience helping workers who have suffered many types of injuries to their hands, including:
+We have extensive experience helping workers who have suffered many types of hand injuries in oilfield accidents, including:

 - Crush injuries

 Because the hand and fingers have so many nerve endings, injuries to this part of the body are especially painful, leaving workers unable to return to the oilfield.
 Extreme pain can be difficult to manage and can cause secondary problems, such as depression, sleeplessness, and irritability.